eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.2.6

+ - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added options to print all mails to CSV or Text files;
+ - Added options print single mail to Text or Html file;
+ - Added option to group all related mails in the summary window;
+ - Added option to print related mails/group as Text or Html file;
+ - Updated User Manual to describe new and updated features;

 v 1.0.2.5

  - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;